-Knowing what grit of sand paper, and what to do with it makes a great paint job.
+Knowing what grit of sand paper and what to do with it is what makes a great paint job.

 Most automobile painters will agree that sanding is one of the most time consuming parts of the entire paint job.

 The more time you take in your sanding techniques, the better the end result of your paint job will be.

 I’m sure you have heard the expression; it’s all in the prep work.